Hunger in Zimbabwe

 Hunger in Zimbabwe was first recorded by the United Nations in 2004.
 It has, however, a longer history that dates back to early 2000.
 Since the country's independence, Zimbabwe has experienced a variety of obstacles that have contributed to the country's extreme famine issue.
 These obstacles include but are not limited to: inflation, dependency ratios, high unemployment rates, and SAP failures.
 In addition to this, the Zimbabwean government, NGOs within Zimbabwe and international actors have numerous different strategies they want to implement within the nation in order to increase economic growth.
 However, these conflicts add little to no change within the nation.

 The beginning of urbanization

 Colonial period

 Before independence, urbanization was slow and poverty within urban areas was infrequent.
 Laws imposed by colonial powers were implemented in order to keep unemployed Zimbabweans out of urban areas which resulted in less food insecurity amongst these areas.
 However, this changed in the 1970s during Zimbabwe's liberation period.
 Rural areas within Zimbabwe were extremely dangerous during the fight for liberation, this resulted in refugees from these areas migrating to urban ones such as Harare, the capital of Zimbabwe.
 With the arrival of new citizens, jobs were hard to acquire and there was an insufficient amount being made.
 This ultimately resulted in the rise of poverty rates within urban areas.

+During the last years of the Rhodesian Bush War the white minority government restricted the supply of food in rural districts in an attempt to deny food to nationalist forces in what was designated Operation Turkey.
+This exasperated food shortages that had resulted from a policy forcing much of the rural population into protected villages, an anthrax outbreak, a drought and the breakdown in government services as a result of the war.
+In late 1979 the International Red Cross estimated that between 13 and 29 percent of Rhodesians were malnourished.